 In Virginia, Lynne served as President of VASTA, and created many present-day VASTA programs.

-Internationally, Lynne presented Rolland Pedagogy in Germany, England, and Spain, and taught township children through the Music Advancement Program at the University of South Africa in Durban.
+Internationally, Lynne presented Rolland Pedagogy in Germany, England, Spain, and Brazil, and taught township children through the Music Advancement Program at the University of South Africa in Durban.

 Lynne co-authored ASTA’s Certificate Advancement Program Handbook, writes articles for AST, and is VASTA’s The Fingerboard Studio Columnist.